 Though uncontested divorces tend to be a little less complicated than other types of divorce, there is still confusion and complications on procedural rules and agreements when filing the Petition for Divorce, trying to confirm the default, and especially when trying to work out other issues.

-If you are confused about the process or feel you have questions, get in touch today to schedule a family law strategy session, and let our team help you analyze your situation, discuss the process with you, and allow you to resolve your issues as quickly and cost-effectively as possible.
+If you are confused about the process or feel you have questions, get in touch today to schedule a family law strategy session with a Metairie divorce lawyer, and let our team help you analyze your situation, discuss the process with you, and allow you to resolve your issues as quickly and cost-effectively as possible.

 You will feel the relief and see clearly your new path laid out in front of you!